Academic background includes a BS degree in electrical Engineering from Pennsylvania State University, 1965

 Work experience includes a 40 year tenure as Vice President and Creative Director of Vision Advertising in New York.
 Mitch headed up a design team whose many successful campaigns included those focused on health care issues as they impacted the medically underserved.

 He continued his studies, taking courses in sculpture at East Carolina University, Greenville NC, which led to a career as a figurative sculptor.
 His work has been exhibited in museums, fine art galleries and private collections both nationally and internationally.
 He has been honored with numerous awards including a 2010 Puffin Foundation Grant for his Darfur sculpture.
-Mitch has also been given a “Darfur Hero” award from the Save Darfur Coalition.
+Mitch has also been given a “Darfur Hero” award from the Save Darfur Coalition and is a Paul Harris Fellow.
 His speaking engagements include a presentation at a United to End Genocide Action Summit in Washington, DC., speaking on Art as Advocacy.
 His paper on Arts & Human Rights has been published in a British Scholarly Journal.
 His sculptural exhibition “Toward Greater Awareness,” addressing the genocide in Darfur is currently on a National tour of University Art Museums and Human Rights Centers.

 Public service includes having served on the Board of the Craven Arts Council in New Bern, NC, including 2 terms as Vice President.
 During his tenure, he initiated and chaired their National Sculpture Show and was the driving force behind the establishment of their highly acclaimed Sculpture Park.
 Mitch also helped initiate the Art in the Airport Program for the Coastal Carolina Regional Airport.
 He also served on the North Carolina Arts Council Roundtable.
 Mitch is also a past Board Member and Lay Leader at his Temple.